nunogand/Argonauta/grupos/_autores/C-J-Cherryh.md

 ---
+layout: autores2
 Autor: C J Cherryh
 alias: C-J-Cherryh
 ---
+layout: autores2
 Jane leaned back against the counter and stared at the ceiling.
-At the traditional location of God, no matter what the planet.
+At the traditional location of God no matter what the planet.